Do you remember the game hide and seek?

 Don’t play hide and seek with your money.
 Here are 4 tips to always know where your money is:

 TIP #1: Make a list of all your bank accounts and their balances.
 Remember that “groceries-only” checking account you opened and started filtering money into 3 years ago?
 No?
 Like playing hide and seek with an 11-year-old, these accounts may be hiding somewhere in the back of your mind or the back of your filing cabinet.
 Now is the time to dig up old checking and savings account records and give yourself a bird’s-eye view of your money.

 If this is your first time making this sort of list, it may be helpful to print out a physical copy of each account statement.
 While there are a lot of great digital tools out there to help keep track of your money, I recommend printing out so YOU have an understanding you where your money is and can use the online tools for support moving forward.

-TIP #4: Meet with your insurance and investments advisors.
+TIP #4: Meet with your insurance and investment advisors.
 Advisors are the secret weapon in this game of hide and seek with your money.
-They know how to make sense of your accounts and can help you evaluate your plan and improve your money management skills to be inline with your long term goals.
+They know how to make sense of your accounts and can help you evaluate your plan and improve your money management skills to be in line with your long-term goals.
 For example, if my goal is to retire in 15-20 years, then I better make sure my money is invested appropriately to get me there, that every dollar is working towards that goal and that I am protecting those dollars through wise use of insurance from an unforeseen event, like an accident.